martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 **Comebacks**

+Comebacks are games where the winning team was down by some deficit at some point in the game.
+I attempt to provide structure to this definiton by categorizing a game as such if it meets one of the cases below.

 Case 1: Team A is down by X points going into the final quarter and wins the game.

 Case 2: Team A is down by X points going into the third quarter and wins the game.